t-mart/wap/README.rst

   ``string``

 Description
   The project id as found on your CurseForge addon's page.
+This field tells wap what addon page to upload to.

   .. image:: https://raw.githubusercontent.com/t-mart/wap/master/docs/project-id.png
     :alt: Where to find your CurseForge project id